eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 Here, the source code is in a directory called `source` (which is the default and saves us having to pass a `--src` command line option to [`ceylon compile`][]).
-From the project directory (the directory which contains the `source` directory) you can compile using the command
+From the project directory (the directory which contains the `source` directory) you can compile using the command:

 <!-- lang: bash -->
     ceylon compile net.example.foo